 As well as the above materials, you will need to consider labour costs, which vary depending on the amount of work required.

-For instance, a job that is straightforward will cost less than a job that requires substantial pipework installation, as this may take a substantial amount of time to feed through your home.
+For instance, a straightforward job will cost less than a job that requires substantial pipework installation.
+This may take a substantial amount of time to feed through your home.
 Thankfully, boilers are now available with financing, a perfect solution for those who can’t afford to pay for their new boiler upfront.

 How Long Does a Boiler Take to Move?

-The time required to move your boiler ultimately all depends on how far, as the further away from the original location the more pipework you will need to lay down, driving up material costs and labour costs.
+The time required to move your boiler ultimately all depends on how much pipework needs to be moved.
+The further away from the original location, the more pipework you will need to lay down, driving up material costs and labour costs.

 For comparison, a regular like for like boiler upgrade in the same place will usually take a day to complete.
 On the other hand, having a new boiler installed in a brand-new location will typically take around 2 days, but it may take longer if you have a complicated job situation.